Employee Experience: Understanding and Elevating It

 [Featured Image] Two women work in a computer lab on laptops.

-The employee experience encompasses all the many touchpoints a worker may have with your organization, from their recruitment to exit.
+The employee experience encompasses all the touchpoints a worker has with your organization, from recruitment to exit.

-In this article, you'll learn more about the employee experience and how to elevate it, including some actionable steps you can take and resources you can leverage to actually achieve it.
+Learn more about the employee experience and how to elevate it, including some actionable steps you can take and resources you can leverage to actually achieve it.
+If you’re ready to begin making some changes, consider Coursera for Business, a platform designed to help empower employees, provide access to learning opportunities, and drive business growth.

 Learn more